metaplex-foundation/docs/docs/04-guides/01-cli-wallet.md

 And that's it!

 You will have to send **real** SOL to your address now.
-You can buy SOL from a centralized exchange such as FTX.
+You can buy SOL from a centralized exchange such as Binance, Coinbase, Crypto.com, and others.

 :::warning